Message queues in GeMRTOS #

 A consumer task receives messages from a previously subscribed message queue resource with the following function:

-The function receives the next message from the message queue resource.
+The gu_queue_receive function receives the next message from the message queue resource.
 The task should be subscribed previously with the gu_queue_subscribe function.
 The new message is stored into the buffer pointed by the buffer_msg parameter.
 Up to buffer_length bytes are copied from the message sent.
 When the sent message is larger than the consumer buffer, then the message recieved is truncated in the buffer_length size.

 A message is sent with the following parameters:

-buffer_length The maximum number of bytes to be received.
+Name Description prcb It is the pointer to the message queue resource already subscribed to. buffer_msg It is the pointer to the message buffer where the message received will be store into. buffer_length The maximum number of bytes to be received.
 It should be the length of the receiving buffer.

 Message queue resource related structure #